 - The authors should ensure that the article does not contain personal criticisms of other academics.
 If criticisms of other studies are made, they must be clearly justified.

-- In cases when the investigation involved the use of animals or humans, it is necessary to annex a declaration which indicates the experimental method, the informed consent for the experimentation with humans and the name of the institutions which approved the experiments.
+- In cases when the investigation involved the use of animals or humans, it is necessary to annex a declaration which indicates the experimental method, the informed consent for the experimentation with humans and the name of the institutions which approved the experiments

-- The Editorial Team will remit the article to the peer reviewer and a format which includes questions with carefully defined criteria which must be taken into account for the writing of the opinion.
+- The Editorial Team will remit the article to the peer reviewer and a format which includes questions with carefully defined criteria which must be taken into account for the writing of the evaluation.

 - They must evaluate the article in an objective, neutral and impartial manner, indicating the aspects which need to be strengthened and without making personal criticisms in the review.